pluralsight/guides/draft/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

   end
 end
 ```
-By using `before_action`, the server calls the and passes the request headers (using the built-in `request.headers`) to `AuthenticateApiRequest` every time the user makes a request.
+By using `before_action`, the server calls the and passes the request headers (using the built-in object property `request.headers`) to `AuthorizeApiRequest` every time the user makes a request.
 The results are returned to the `@current_user`, making it available to all controllers inheriting from `ApplicationController`.

 ### Does it work?